-- A Fine Quality Flame Mahogany William IV Five-Piece Wheel Barometer By George Potts, the fine quality break arch swan neck pediment with no damages, the slender elegant shaped flame mahogany case with boxwood stringing surmounted by a brass urn shaped final, the silvered engraved 8-inch diameter main-register contained within a cast polished brass bezel with convex glass, the bayonet fixed alcohol thermometer with silvered engraved scale, hydrometer to top with an engraved silvered spirit level to bottom of case signed geo potts, warranted, circa 1830-1840 Size: 45” x 12” x 2”.
+- A Fine Quality Flame Mahogany William IV Five-Piece Wheel Barometer By Chas Pitsalli, London.
+The fine quality break arch swan neck pediment with no damages, the slender elegant shaped flame mahogany case with boxwood stringing surmounted by a brass urn shaped final, the silvered engraved 10-inch diameter main-register contained within a cast polished brass bezel with convex glass, the bayonet fixed alcohol thermometer with silvered engraved scale, circa 1830-1840 Size: 45” x 12” x 2”.

 - A Flame Mahogany Upside Down William IV Mahogany Regency Un-Named Wheel AntiqueBarometer, the fine quality break arch pediment surmounted by a ormolu finial, the well figured flame mahogany upside down case with the dial unusually at the top surmounted by a brass urn shaped final within the break arch top, the silvered engraved 8" diameter main-register contained within a cast polished brass bezel with convex glass, the bayonet fixed mercury thermometer with silvered engraved scale, circa 1830-1840 Size: 45" x 14" x 2".